aelvan/mailchimp-subscribe-craft/README.md

 Introduction
 ---
-MailChimp Subscribe for [Craft](http://craftcms.com/) is a very simple plugin for subscribing to a MailChimp newsletter list.
-It can also check if a user is subscribed to a list.
+MailChimp Subscribe for [Craft](http://craftcms.com/) is a plugin for subscribing to a MailChimp newsletter list.

 *MailChimp Subscribe requires PHP 5.5 or later.*